ICPC-TUM/website/content/icpc/during.md

 If you have an almost working solution that seems to have a bug, print your source code.
 According to our experience, debugging using pen and paper is a valid technique and saves valuable time at the computer.
 If you still can not find it, try to explain your code to someone.
 This can be either a teammember or even the wall.
 Just try to put your algorithm into words.
-This has proven a massive help when there is a logical flaw in your algorithm.
+(Of course a teammate is even better - time has shown that teammates find more bugs, on average, than walls) This has proven a massive help when there is a logical flaw in your algorithm.

 ## Team Composition